ashvi23/fileCompressor/extensionedits/readme.txt

 Recursion:
 	Takes in flags as an int representation (1=b, 2=c, 3=d).
 Opens the directory path if it was a valid path to a directory.
 The program traverses through each file/folder in the directory and that level and concatnates the directory name to a string called path.
+There is a while loop inside the method, that searches thorugh the directory given (while readdir).
 When a directory is found, a recursive call is made by sending in that directory.
 When a file is reached, the path that is created for that file is passed in as a parameter to the given flag's function.

 Build Code Book:
 	Structures Used: